 Addresses contemporary issues in the field of healthcare and the factors influencing the structure, delivery, and financing within health care systems.
 Examines the roles of various health care institutions and professional groups providing health services.
 Covers emerging trends that impact healthcare in the U.S. as well as leadership challenges associated with healthcare administration.
-Special emphasis on making informed decision related to healthcare administrators.
+Special emphasis on making informed decisions related to healthcare administration and management topics that concern modern healthcare administrators.